shadpre/3rd_semester_exercises/week35_make_a_backend_for_this_frontend/sys_1/README.md

 **Recommended actions:**
 - Start building the backend for the frontend I made.
 See all the details in the document inside of the week 35 directory in the monorepo on Github.
+The assignment info can be found in the README here: https://github.com/uldahlalex/3rd_semester_exercises/tree/main/week35_make_a_backend_for_this_frontend